agui888/shim-doc/docs/array.md

 _.indexOf(array|string, value, [from = 1], [isPlain = false])

-get the index of the matched value or nil
+Get the index of the matched value or nil

 `isPlain = true` turns off the pattern matching facilities